 A business needs a website that is aesthetically pleasing to consumers and clients while making sure it is user friendly.
 Here are a couple of popular music streaming apps for examples.

 This was a favorite with the digital marketing team.
 The marketing team states that Spotify is one of the most user friendly streaming apps in comparison to Tidal and Apple Music.
 This is because you can seamlessly search for songs and change songs while listening to music.
 You click on your playlist and just swipe on the image to change the song.
 While it is user-friendly it is also aesthetically pleasing.
 It is a black background with green text with white inside.

 This seemed to be one of the least favorite music streaming apps.
 This is because it was a bit harder to navigate through the app and the design was basic, but not the good basic.

 Finally, there is Apple Music.
-This is similar to spotify in the sense of music and features the streaming app offers customers, but it was not the favorite.
+This is similar to Spotify in the sense of the music and features the streaming app offers customers, but it was not the favorite.
 Our OMG web design experts state that it is aesthetically pleasing because all Apple apps are designed the same way.
-A simple, but easy to read design.
-Yes it’s true, less is more!
+A simple, but easy-to-read design.
+Yes, it’s true, less is more!

 As one can see, Tidal was the least favorite due to the lack of UX and UI design working together.
 At the end of the day, these two design elements need to intertwine for a successful website or app.